ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/architecture/objects/gamesession.markdown

 ```

-In Zilch, a GameSession object cannot be created using the a normal constructor.
+In Nada, a GameSession object cannot be created using the a normal constructor.
 In order to create a GameSession one must use a function bound from C++:

 ```
-    // Here, a C++ function bound to Zilch is used to create a GameSession var myGame = Zero.Engine.CreateGameSession();
+    // Here, a C++ function bound to Nada is used to create a GameSession var myGame = Zero.Engine.CreateGameSession();